mtvector/scANTIPODE/README.md

 3. **The Free Phase:** All parameters are released for unconstrained learning.

-You can read about the generative model [here](https://www.overleaf.com/read/nmcmcjtvmfcb#acf7a4).
-You can look at example runs [here](examples/outputs/).
+You can read about the generative model as part of the biorxiv [here](https://www.biorxiv.org/content/10.1101/2025.10.18.683238v1).
+You can look at example runs [here](real_examples/).

 ## Installation